gcentauri/gitick/README.md

 ### `gitick-wip`

-From a gitick top level directory, lists all work in progress.
+From a gitick directory tree, lists all work in progress.
 Just a wrapper around grep.

 ### `gitick-rfc`

-From a gitick top level directory, lists all tickets for which information is needed from some team-member.
+From a gitick directory tree, lists all tickets for which information is needed from some team-member.
 Again, a wrapper around grep.

 ### `gitick-tagged <tag>`

-From a git top level directory, another wrapper around grep.
+From a gitick directory tree, another wrapper around grep.
 Finds all tickets tagged with `<tag>`.